Artist impression (generated with Midjourney AI) of a sunset on Proxima b.

 How to travel to Proxima b

-There are several ways to travel to Proxima b, and here are five of them that scientists have proposed.
-One method is the “generation ship,” which was one of the first ways to reach the stars discussed in scientific literature.
-It is a potential option with our current technology.
+Scientists have proposed five ways to travel to Proxima b.
+One method is the “generation ship.”
+This method was one of the first ways to reach the stars discussed in scientific literature.
+It is a potential choice with our current technology.

 (a) Generation Ship:

-Fig. 2: A generation ship could allow humanity to travel to the nearest habitable planet at sub-light speed.
+Fig. 2: A generation ship allows humanity to travel to the nearest habitable planet at sub-light speed.
 Credits: Midjourney AI.

 This idea involves creating a spacecraft that can support many generations of people during a long journey.
-The ship would travel at sub-luminal speeds, possibly using nuclear power.
-It’s hard to know precisely how long it would take for the starship to reach its destination, but it could be thousands of years or even more.
+The ship would travel at subluminal speeds, using nuclear power.
+It’s hard to know precisely how long it would take for the starship to reach its destination: tens of thousands of years or even more.

-This idea is technically feasible with our current technologies.
-However, it is essential to consider the drawbacks associated with such a venture.
+With our current technologies, a generation ship is technically possible.
+Still, it is essential to consider the drawbacks linked to such a venture.

 Health concerns are also significant when planning a generation ship.
 Extended space travel can lead to problems like weakened bones and muscles, vision impairments, and increased radiation exposure.
-The lack of proper medical facilities and resources onboard makes it extremely difficult to maintain the overall health and well-being of the crew.
+A lack of proper medical facilities and resources onboard makes keeping the crew’s overall health and well-being extremely difficult.

-On top of that, the people living on the ship would have to create their own society.
-They would need to make rules, govern themselves, and develop their own way of life.
+Additionally, the people living on the ship must create their society.
+They would need to make rules, govern themselves, and develop their way of life.
 It would be a big challenge to keep everyone happy and treat everyone fairly.
-There might be problems with people wanting too much power or causing trouble.
-It’s essential to think about all of these things before embarking on a journey like this.
+There could be problems with people wanting too much power or causing trouble.
+Thinking about all these things is essential before embarking on a journey like this.

 Finally, there are ethical concerns to consider.
 Is it fair to force future generations into space travel without their consent?
-Their descendants would have no choice in the matter and would live and die on the spaceship, missing out on the joys of life on a planet.
+Their descendants would have no choice in the matter.
+They would live and die on the spaceship, missing out on the joys of life on a planet.
 This raises questions about our responsibility to future generations.

 (b) Ion Propulsion:

 Fig. 3: A starship using ion propulsion to reach the stars.
-Image made by the author with Midjourney AI.
+The author made the image using Midjourney AI.

 Ion propulsion utilizes electrically charged particles (ions) to generate thrust.
-This technology is already used in some spacecraft missions, like NASA’s Dawn mission.
-Ion thrusters provide low acceleration but can maintain continuous and efficient propulsion over a long period.
-With current capabilities, ion propulsion could potentially reduce travel time to Proxima Centauri to several thousand years, but significant advancements in this technology would be required for it to become a practical option for interstellar travel.
+This technology is already used in spacecraft missions, like NASA’s Dawn mission.
+Ion thrusters offer low acceleration but can sustain continuous and efficient propulsion over a long period.
+With current capabilities, ion propulsion can reduce travel time to Proxima Centauri to a few thousand years.
+Still, significant advancements in this technology must occur for it to become a practical choice for interstellar travel.

 (c) Anti-matter Propulsion:

 Fig.4: An anti-matter-propelled starship approaching an exoplanet.
-Image made by the author with Midjourney AI.
+The author made the image using Midjourney AI.

 Anti-matter propulsion involves using anti-matter to generate thrust by converting mass into energy.
 This technology has great potential for faster space travel.
-However, producing, storing, and containing anti-matter is very challenging.
-Currently, only small amounts of anti-matter can be produced.
-If these challenges can be overcome, we could potentially reach speeds close to the speed of light, enabling us to travel to Proxima Centauri in a matter of decades or less.
+Yet, producing, storing, and containing anti-matter is very challenging.
+At present, only small amounts of anti-matter can be made.
+If we overcome these challenges, we could reach speeds close to the speed of light.
+This would allow us to travel to Proxima Centauri in several decades or less.

 (d) Travel Through a Wormhole:

 Fig.5: A futuristic starship entering a wormhole.
 Wormholes, or Einstein-Rosen bridges, are hypothetical shortcuts through space-time.
-Image made by the author with Midjourney AI.
+The author made the image using Midjourney AI.

-Wormholes involve creating tunnels or shortcuts in spacetime that could potentially connect distant locations.
-There is ongoing research in theoretical physics regarding wormholes, but it is important to note that there is no definitive consensus on the existence or feasibility of traversable wormholes.
+Wormholes involve creating tunnels or shortcuts in spacetime that connect distant locations.
+There is ongoing research in theoretical physics about wormholes.
+Nonetheless, it is essential to note that there is no definitive consensus on the existence or feasibility of traversable wormholes.

-According to conventional theories of general relativity, wormholes would require exotic matter with negative energy density to stabilize them and keep them open.
-Exotic matter, which has properties contrary to ordinary matter, has not been observed in nature, and its existence is purely speculative at this point.
-However, some theoretical physicists have proposed alternative models that aim to avoid using exotic matter or colossal energies.
+According to conventional theories of general relativity, wormholes would need exotic matter with negative energy density.
+This type of matter would stabilize the wormholes.
+Exotic matter has properties contrary to ordinary matter.
+It has not been observed in nature and is purely speculative.
+Nevertheless, some theoretical physicists have proposed other models that avoid using exotic matter or colossal energies.
 One such approach is the concept of “traversable wormholes without exotic matter,” first put forth by Eric Davis in 1997.
-This model utilizes a form of matter known as “phantom energy,” which has negative energy but does not violate any physical energy conditions.
+This model uses a form of matter called “phantom energy.”
+This is, again, negative energy.
+Still, it does not violate any physical energy conditions.
 Phantom energy is a hypothetical concept that arises from quantum field theory and has negative pressure.
 It remains an area of ongoing theoretical exploration and debate.

-If wormholes could be discovered and harnessed, they would allow almost instantaneous travel between Proxima Centauri and Earth.
+If wormholes are discovered and harnessed, they would allow almost instantaneous travel between Proxima Centauri and Earth.

 (e) Solar Sail:

 Fig.6: A spaceship driven by a solar sail is an intriguing possibility to reach the stars.
-Image made by the author with Midjourney AI:
+The author made the image using Midjourney AI.

 Solar sails are a fascinating spacecraft propulsion technology that harnesses the power of sunlight to propel a spacecraft through space.
 They work by utilizing the gentle pressure exerted by photons, or particles of light, emitted by the Sun.
 These photons can transfer momentum to the surface of large reflective sails, creating a slight but continuous acceleration.

 One notable project exploring the potential of solar sails is the Breakthrough Starshot Project.
 This ambitious undertaking aims to send tiny, gram-scale spacecraft to the nearest star system, Alpha Centauri.
 The envisioned spacecraft would be equipped with ultra-lightweight sails and propelled by an array of powerful lasers from Earth.
-By leveraging the momentum provided by the laser beams, these tiny probes could potentially reach speeds of up to 20% the speed of light, significantly reducing the travel time to another star system.
+These tiny probes use the momentum from the laser beams.
+They could reach up to 20% of the speed of light.
+This ability significantly reduces the travel time to another star system.

 As a final remark, we report an intriguing speculation by Harvard astrophysicist Avi Loeb.
-In 2018, he proposed that the peculiar interstellar object named Oumuamua, which means “scout” or “messenger” in Hawaiian could be an alien spacecraft propelled by a solar sail.
+In 2018, he proposed that the peculiar interstellar object named Oumuamua is an alien spacecraft.
+Oumuamua means “scout” or “messenger” in Hawaiian.
+He suggested a solar sail propels it.

-However, it is essential to note that this speculation remains highly speculative and controversial within the scientific community.
-The available data on Oumuamua is limited, and alternative natural explanations, such as cometary outgassing or a peculiar shape resulting from its formation, have also been proposed.
-Further studies and observations are necessary to determine its true nature definitively.
+Nonetheless, this speculation remains highly controversial within the scientific community.
+The available data on Oumuamua is limited.
+Scientists have also proposed different natural explanations.
+These include cometary outgassing or a peculiar shape resulting from its formation.
+Further studies and observations are necessary to decide its true nature definitively.

 EP.
 8: WHAT WOULD BE A GREAT PLACE TO SEARCH FOR ET?